Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Start-AzureBatchComputeNodeServiceLogUpload.md

 ```

 ### -EndTime
-The end time of service log to be added (optional).
+The end time of service log to be uploaded (optional).

 ```yaml
 Type: DateTime